Toggle Menu

 By Jessica Firpi ’11

-Their paper, “Framing Sustainability Messaging: Brand Relationships and Purchase Intentions,” was selected as one of the top three papers in the highly competitive Public Relations Division.
+Based on Velazquez’s capstone project, their paper entitled “Framing Sustainability Messaging: Brand Relationships and Purchase Intentions” was selected as one of the top three papers in the highly competitive public relations division.

 “This recognition validates the quality of research being conducted by our faculty and students,” says Painter.
 “It demonstrates the real-world relevance of our work in understanding how sustainability messaging influences consumer behavior and brand relationships.”

-Velazquez, a member of the first cohort to graduate from Rollins’ master’s in strategic communication program, represents the program’s commitment to producing graduates who contribute meaningfully to academic and professional discourse.
-Her collaboration with Painter exemplifies the mentorship opportunities available within the College.
+Velazquez, a member of the first cohort to complete Rollins’ master’s in strategic communication, represents the program’s commitment to producing graduates who contribute meaningfully to academic and professional discourse.
+Her collaboration with Painter exemplifies the unique mentorship opportunities available at Rollins.

 The research will be presented at the Top Papers in Public Relations session in August 2025.
 This achievement reflects Rollins’ growing reputation for producing impactful research that bridges academic theory with practical applications in communication and public relations.
 The award also highlights the success of the strategic communication master’s program in preparing graduates to contribute to scholarly research alongside their professional careers.